utkusarioglu/terraform-containers/src/vanilla/DOCKER_README.md

 ## Features

-- Built in vim and git
+- Built in vim, git, github cli and ssh server
 - A colorfun `.bashrc` with `vi`
 - An `.inputrc` file for for `vi` state indicator
 - A script file for creating `.env.example` files.